kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 #### Use Case: Fine grained control of enforcement

-Policy author wishes to define a policy where the cluster administrator is able to configure if the policy is enforced by a deny or if it is only ever used to emit a warning.
+Policy author wishes to define a policy where the cluster administrator is able to configure how a policy is enforced by defining a series of progressively stricter levels.

 Multiple copies of the same expression can be used, each guarded by a params
 check: